 Driving high also exposes the population to liability in a civil case involving a personal injury.
 Evidence of intoxication can lay a foundation for a defense of contributory negligence in the event a driver is injured after an accident and bring san action for damages.
 Thus, cyclists must be cognizant of their level of intoxication and refrain from riding if marijuana is in their system.

-For more information, contact our Colorado personal injury lawyers by calling us at 720.863.6904 or feel free to email us to schedule your free consultation.
-Our lawyers handle a wide range of cases, including Car Accidents, Bicycle Accidents, Bike Accidents, Motorcycle Collisions, Pedestrian Accidents, Slip and Fall Accidents, Dog Bite Accidents, and any other form of personal injury in Arvada, Aurora, Boulder, Broomfield, Denver, Commerce City, Lakewood, Littleton, Thornton, Westminster, Wheat Ridge, and other parts of metropolitan Denver, Colorado.
+For more information, contact our attorneys today at 720.863.6904 or email us for your free consultation.
+Our lawyers handle a wide range of personal injury cases, including Motor Vehicle Accidents, Bicycle Accidents, Pedestrian Accidents, Slip & Fall Accidents, and Dog Bites & Attacks.
+We service Arvada, Aurora, Boulder, Broomfield, Denver, Commerce City, Lakewood, Littleton, Thornton, Westminster, Wheat Ridge, and other parts of metropolitan Denver, Colorado.